josiahsliu/josiahsliu.github.io/essays/ai-learning.md

 * Asking or answering a smart-question : I would sometimes use google or maybe ChatGPT to ask a question but usually I never really had to.
 I would say using AI to answer your questions is very useful.
 Personally for me I would want to ask google or ChatGPT a question then if I don't know the answer then I would ask the class.

-* Coding example e.g. “give an example of using Underscore .pluck” : For code examples I would use the internet on what it's used for and how
+* Coding example e.g. “give an example of using Underscore .pluck” : For code examples I would use the internet on what it's used for and used the underscore.js website to look up different alternatives I can use for underscore.
+I rarely would you use AI for this type of problem.

 * Explaining code : For explaining code, using AI like ChatGPT is a great way to explain what the code does and what does it include but some can be not so helpful.
-For example, GitHub Co-Pilot is a bit different because it prints out just the code which is helpful but doesn't really explain code.
+For example, GitHub CoPilot is a bit different because it prints out just the code which is helpful but doesn't really explain code.

 * Writing code : For writing code, I would use GitHub CoPilot more than ChatGPT because ChatGPT isn't always right.
 ChatGPT does explain the code which is a great useful source but it's not reliable.
 For GitHub CoPilot, is a great AI for writing code for you which is very helpful whenever you're stuck on a problem.